-I like having ideas, developing them and sharing them.
-I don't think having 'half-baked' ideas is all that bad.
-But the best way to take a 'half-baked' idea and make it better is to share it.
+I like having ideas.
+I love developing them and sharing them.
+I don't think having 'halfbaked' ideas is all that bad.
+Because you can take something half-baked, share it and make it better.
 It seems the old saying 'too many cooks' doesn't apply to everything.

 So I decided to share these ideas.
 I hope you find them useful.
 But even if you don't, please let me know.
 You can find me online at www.danramsden.com, on Twitter @danramsden and email me using dan@danramsden.com